 Questions that require a written, oral, or video-recorded response are graded by trained and calibrated scorers.
 These scorers have professional backgrounds that are relevant to the test you are taking.
 They are trained on standardized scoring procedures and are monitored during scoring sessions.
 Your responses will also be graded by more than one scorer.

 How Long Does It Take To Get CTC Scores?

 The amount of time you’ll need to wait before getting your CTC test results varies based on which test you are taking.
 Check out your test below to find out how long it will take for you to get your CTC scores.

-If you take the computer-based CBEST, your scores will be available five to nine business days (or up to 11 calendar days) after you take your test.
+If you take the computer-based CBEST, you will receive preliminary test results at the conclusion of your test center appointment for the Reading or Math sections.
+Those taking the Writing section will receive a receipt of completion.
+Official results are available within 2 weeks of testing.
 The exact amount of time you’ll need to wait will depend on when you take a test during a testing period.
 For example, let’s say that a testing period is from June 1st to June 7th, with a results date of June 12th.
 If you take your test on June 1st, you will wait 9 business days (11 calendar days) before you get your results.
 If you take your test on June 7th, you will only need to wait five days until your results are available.